-Prior to final plat approval, applicant shall prepare and design engineered stamped construction plans to construct 29 foot wide asphalt pavement on both Cagle Road and Antler Lane (two 11 foot travel lanes and one 7 foot parallel parking lane) along the project frontage, 6 foot wide concrete sidewalk on Cagle Road and Antler Lane project frontage, drainage swales on both Cagle Road and Antler Lane frontages, street trees at an average of 35 foot spacing except where within site vision triangles, and water and sewer services to each of the three proposed parcels.
+Prior to final plat approval, applicant shall prepare and design engineered stamped construction plans to construct 29 foot wide asphalt pavement on Walling Lane (two 11 foot travel lanes and one 7 foot parallel parking lane) along the project frontage, 6 foot wide concrete sidewalk on Walling Lane project frontage, drainage swales on Walling Lane frontage, street trees at an average of 35 foot spacing, and water and sewer services to each of the three proposed parcels in accordance with City of La Pine standards.
 Construction plans shall be submitted to the City for review and approval.
-Final plans shall be submitted to the City with a signature line for City of La Pine Public Works Manager.
+Final plans shall be submitted to the City with a signature line for City of La Pine Public Works Director.

-Prior to final plat approval, 6 feet of right-of-way along the entirety of frontage on Cagle Road and 7' right-of-way along the entirety of frontage of Antler Ln shall be dedicated to the public on the partition plat map.
+Prior to final plat approval, 2' right-of-way along the entirety of frontage of Walling Lane shall be dedicated to the public on the partition plat map.